Kuala Lumpur With Toddler: Activity Guide by Local Mama (2025)

 They can be firefighters, lawyers, lab researchers, doctors, toll booth operators, bakers, contractors, chefs, fashion models, radio DJs, secret agents, baristas, vets, and florists.

-If you’re wondering what to do in Kuala Lumpur with kids that’s budget-friendly, check out one of the public libraries in the city.
-They’re free to enter.
+If your toddler is a big fan of books, check out one of the public libraries in the city.
+They’re free to enter!

 Raja Tun Uda Library, a must-visit library in Kuala Lumpur for families.